-Seven team officials, one of whom must be a team doctor, and seven substitute players (12 substitute players as of the group stage) are allowed to sit on the substitutes’ bench, i.e. a total of 14 persons (19 as of the group stage).
+Six team officials, one of whom must be a team doctor, and 12 substitute players are allowed to sit on the substitutes’ bench, i.e. a total of 18 persons.
 The names of all these persons and their functions must be listed on the match sheet.

-If space so permits, up to eight additional technical seats are allowed for club staff providing technical support to the team during the match (kit manager, assistant physiotherapist, etc.).
-Such seats must be outside the technical area and positioned at least five metres behind or to the side of the benches but with access to the dressing rooms.
+If space so permits, up to five additional technical seats are allowed for association staff providing technical support to the team during the match (kit manager, assistant physiotherapist, etc.).
+Such seats must be outside the technical area and positioned at least five metres away from the bench, but with access to the dressing rooms.
 The names of all these persons and their functions must be listed on the match sheet.
-The clubs may agree on additional seats in the stands for additional technical staff, but as minimum the home club must, on request, provide the away club with five seats in the stand with easy access to the technical zone.

 Smoking is not allowed in the technical area during matches.

 The use of any electronic communication equipment and/or systems is regulated by the IFAB Laws of the Game and the relevant instructions issued.
 Under no circumstances may any such systems be used by teams in connection with any kind of refereeing decision or matter.